a-pavithraa/shiksha-learning-platform/prd.md

 - **Grade Visibility:** As a student, I want to view my exam results
 - **Grade Notifications:** As a student, I want email notifications when grades are posted

+### 2.6 Dashboard & Analytics
+**Must-Have**

+**Teacher Dashboard:**
+- **Grade-Level Overview:** As a teacher, I want to select a grade level and see all students enrolled in my subject for that grade
+- **Student Performance Tracking:** As a teacher, I want to drill down to individual students and see their complete performance summary
+- **Assignment Status Monitoring:** As a teacher, I want to see which students have submitted assignments and which are pending
+- **Quick Stats:** As a teacher, I want to see summary statistics (submission rates, average grades, upcoming deadlines)

+**Student Dashboard:**
+- **Subject-Based Tabs:** As a student, I want separate tabs for each of my enrolled subjects (Math, Physics, Chemistry)
+- **Grade Tracking:** As a student, I want to see all my exam marks organized by subject
+- **Assignment Status:** As a student, I want to see completed and pending assignments for each subject
+- **Performance Overview:** As a student, I want to track my progress and upcoming deadlines

 ---

 ## 3. Technical Requirements